 Identify topics and keywords relevant to your prospects based on their search behavior and content consumption patterns.
 Use keyword research tools like:

-Then, create content around these phrases and topics and provide in-depth answers to common questions and solutions to customer problems to build trust among your audience.
+Then, create content around these topics that answers common questions and solves customer problems.

 Also pay attention to your existing content.
 Find formats that get the most engagement on your website, such as blog posts, videos, or infographics.
 Use heatmaps and user behavior analytics tools like Hotjar to see which parts of your website are most frequently visited and interacted with.